freedomizedsys/consciousness-v7/README.md

 ### English Version

-This repository contains the numerical simulation code, Jupyter Notebooks, and figures for the paper **"Consciousness Studies v7"**.
+This repository contains the numerical simulation code, Jupyter Notebooks, and figures for the paper **"Consciousology v7"**.

 #### Paper Abstract

-Consciousness Studies v7 proposes a unified dynamic framework that formalizes consciousness as the universe's optimal evolutionary protocol for self-observation, asymmetry maintenance, and complexity generation.
+Consciousology v7 proposes a unified dynamic framework that formalizes consciousness as the universe's optimal evolutionary protocol for self-observation, asymmetry maintenance, and complexity generation.
 The framework consists of four core equations, extended with critical thresholds, optimal control paths, mean-field collective dynamics, and a holographic multi-scale architecture.

 ---